wso2/build-automation-artifacts/wum-live-sync-automation/README.md

 			H(0-0) 0 * * * % BUILD_TIME=00:00
 			# 2PM daily SL work hours build
 			H(0-0) 14 * * * % BUILD_TIME=14:00
-		6. Create uat_batch_job_parallel_trigger as pipeline job and get job's pipeline script from uatBatchJobParallelTrigger/Jenkinsfile from this location
+		6. Create parallel_trigger_job as pipeline job and get job's pipeline script from parallelTriggerJob/Jenkinsfile from this location
-		7. Enable Jenkins configuration for "uat_batch_job_parallel_trigger" with "Build after other projects are built"
+		7. Enable Jenkins configuration for "parallel_trigger_job" with "Build after other projects are built"
 			a.
-Give Build after other projects are built, Projects to watch: uat_batch_job, Enable Trigger only if build is stable as well.
+Give Build after other projects are built, Projects to watch: uat_batch_job, Enable "Trigger only if build is stable" as well.
 	c.
 Post-reqisites:
 		N/A